 “…there is no limit to the number of World of Hyatt Tier-Qualifying Night credits that you can earn.”

-- 60 nights required to reach Globalist
+- 60 nights required to reach Globalist in 2022

 - – 1 free night earned after $15K spend (annual free night won’t post until after card anniversary, the second year you’d have 2 nights)